Note that following my session at Maths Conf Mini2 – August 2021, a new post on Proof will be published shortly.

 From crashMATHS a Proof worksheet and solutions are available for A Level.
 There are proof questions on the A Level Maths Practice Papers available, including a rather nice question on the recently added Bronze set C for Edexcel.

-A very valuable resource for A Level is OCR’s section check in on Proof.
-OCR Check in test-Proof
+A very valuable resource for A Level Maths is OCR’s section check in on Proof and for Further Maths: OCR Check in test-Proof

 Maths Genie – Proof by Contradiction